stormheartfox/stormheartfox/README.md

 I am proficient in React, NextJS, ExpressJS,C#, Python and am learning how to utilise Go for projects now.

-I primarily specialise in Kubernetes(with Helm), Ansible, Docker & Azure when it comes to DevOps and specialise in Governance, Risk & Compliance when it comes to Information Security.
-But as with anything, I continue to learn any new technology and system I can get my hands on.
+I primarily specialise in Kubernetes(with Helm), Ansible, Docker & Cloud services in the DevSecOps space particularly focusing on AI deployments and the SDLC in the modern age of development utilising agentic capabilities.

 Helping to shift security left with every single deployment.